-What is net zero and how is the UK doing?
+What is net zero and how are the UK and other countries doing?

 The UK government is to say how it intends to achieve "net zero" by 2050.

-This is a key target - for the UK and all countries of the world - in tackling climate change.
+This is a key target in trying to curb harmful greenhouse gas emissions and tackle climate change.

 What is net zero?

-The UK will achieve net zero when it is no longer adding to the total amount of greenhouse gases in the atmosphere.
+Net zero means no longer adding to the total amount of greenhouse gases in the atmosphere.

 Greenhouse gases are those such as carbon dioxide (CO2) which cause global warming by trapping the sun's energy.